By Alex Morgan 1 min read

 Common Three-Bet Sizes and Their Uses

-Choosing the right three-bet sizing is crucial.
+Choosing the right three-Bet Sizing is crucial.
 Typical sizes include:

 • Small Three-Bets (2.5x to 3x): Used for value with strong hands or as a semi-bluff with speculative hands.